newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![Image](screenshots/stage5.png)
  On the graphic above you can see the symbols for the two types of Stages, which are:

-    A The one for Processes
+    A The one to count Processes
-    B And the one for People
+    B And the one to count People

 Each Pathpoint Stage is defined, to either count People or Proceses, by the Touchpoints under the Steps they have, so if a Step, under a Stage, has Touchpoints of the PCC (Process count), then the Stage will show the Process count symbol.
 Likewise, if a Step, under a Stage, has Touchpoints of the PRC (People count) under it, then the Stage will show the People count symbol.